sdsanchezm/csharp-all/challenge_MicrosoftBuild/README_DAVS.md

-## Create dotnet aplications from scratch
+## Create dotnet aplications and adding some packages from terminal

 - application templates:
 	- Console app `dotnet new console -f net6.0`